ArataKagan/Postgres-Data-Modeling/README.md

 1) Connect to the local Postgres DB using Python's psycopg2 ORM library
 2) Retrieve each subdirectory files using os.walk and store each file into a list
 3) Loop over each retrieved file
-4) Convert each file into Pandas dataframe
+4) Convert the retrieved list's JSON data into Pandas dataframe
-5) Retrieve values based on the column names, convert into a list
+5) Retrieve values based on specified column names and convert into a list
 6) Insert the list into database

 ## Output Example